European Commission

-The European Commission (EC) is the primary executive branch of the European Union (EU).

-It operates as a cabinet government, with a number of members of the Commission (directorial system, informally known as "commissioners") corresponding to two thirds of the number of member states, unless the European Council, acting unanimously, decides to alter this number.
+The European Commission (EC) is the executive cabinet of the European Union.
+It is composed of 27 members of the Commission (informally known as "Commissioners") corresponding to the number of member states, unless the European Council, by unanimous consent, decides to alter this number.

-The current number of commissioners is 27, including the president.
-It includes an administrative body of about 32,000 European civil servants.
-The commission is divided into departments known as Directorates-General (DGs) that can be likened to departments or ministries each headed by a director-general who is responsible to a commissioner.
+The current number of Commissioners is 27, including the president.
+It oversees an administrative body of about 32,000 European Civil Service employees.
+The commission is divided into departments known as Directorates-General (DGs), comparable to national ministries, each headed by a director-general (comparable to a permanent secretary) who is responsible to a Commissioner.

-Currently, there is one member per member state, but members are bound by their oath of office to represent the general interest of the EU as a whole rather than their home state.
-The Commission president (currently Ursula von der Leyen) is proposed by the European Council (the 27 heads of state/governments) and elected by the European Parliament.
-The Council of the European Union then nominates the other members of the Commission in agreement with the nominated president, and the 27 members as a team are then subject to a vote of approval by the European Parliament.
+Currently, there is one Commissioner per member state, but members are bound by their oath of office to represent the interest of the EU as a whole rather than their home state.
+The Commission president (currently Ursula von der Leyen) is nominated by the European Council (the 27 heads of government) and must win the confidence of the European Parliament before assuming office.
+The Council of the European Union then nominates the other members of the Commission in agreement with the nominated president, and the entire cabinet is then subjected to a final vote of confidence in the European Parliament.
+A motion of no confidence passed by a two-thirds majority in the Parliament can force the resignation of the Commission.

-The current Commission is the von der Leyen Commission II, which took office in December 2024, following the European Parliament elections in June of the same year.
+The sitting cabinet is the second von der Leyen Commission, which took office in December 2024, following the 2024 European Parliament elections.

 History

 The European Commission derives from one of the five key institutions created in the supranational European Community system, following the proposal of Robert Schuman, French Foreign Minister, on 9 May 1950.
-Originating in 1951 as the High Authority in the European Coal and Steel Community, the commission has undergone numerous changes in power and composition under various presidents, involving three Communities.
+Originating in 1951 as the High Authority in the European Coal and Steel Community, the commission has undergone numerous reorganizations and seen its powers increase over time to respond to the increasing need for a strong executive to manage European integration.